Aztech-b/MessagingApp/README.md

 # Simple Messaging App

 Simple messaging app as a homework from Odin Project.
+!!!
+The app is not finished yet.

 ## Frameworks used

 - Frontend:
     - React
     - React Router
     - Mantine Components